ekalchev/Property-Bindings/README.md

 # Property-Bindings

-Idea is taken from https://github.com/praeclarum/Bind Original code suffered from memory leaks, performance issues and not supporting property paths with NULL values
+Idea is taken from https://github.com/praeclarum/Bind.
+Original code suffered from memory leaks, performance issues and not supporting property paths with NULL values.

 # Performance